dirkraft/ScalaImpatient-AnswersAndNotes/README.md

 Hi.
 If you are reading this, you are brave, brave person.
 I have collected my answers to _Scala for the Impatient_ since I could not find a complete set of answers anywhere.

-My environment is of Scala 2.9.1, which some of the examples questions in the text do not seem to match.
+My environment is of Scala 2.9.1 using Scala IDE/Eclipse, which some of the examples questions in the text do not seem to match.
 The text does not indicate the version it was written against, and so I have no idea and have not yet been able to infer.
 Answers that seem out of alignment in the text have been commented on as such.
 I also google a lot in answering, since the questions often say to "search the scala doc", which is extremely difficult for a newbie.
 Suffice it to say, some answers may